codio-c5/C5-Development/.guides/content/2-10-The-Problem-of-Authentication--4d24.md

 **Instructor's Note:** Someone else might have used Bob’s public key, sent him the message, and claimed he/she was Alice.
 |||

 If your solution included a process that verified the identity of the sender, that is correct.
-In an upcome lesson you'll learn more about digital signatures and digital certificates.
+In an upcoming lesson you'll learn more about digital signatures and digital certificates.